Edgar C. Whisenant

-Edgar C. Whisenant (September 25, 1932 – May 16, 2001) was a former NASA engineer and Bible student who predicted the rapture would occur in 1988, sometime between Sept.
-11 and Sept.
-13. He published two books about this, 88 Reasons Why the Rapture Will Be in 1988 and On Borrowed Time.
+He initially published two books, 88 Reasons Why the Rapture Will Be in 1988 and On Borrowed Time.
+Both were published by World Bible Society with financial backing from Norvell Olive, a Christian radio broadcaster.
 Eventually, 300,000 copies of 88 Reasons were mailed free of charge to ministers across America, and 4.5 million copies were sold in bookstores and elsewhere.
+On Borrowed Time was said to have reached the hands of 3 million people.
+88 Reasons reached number two on the Christian Bookseller Association's list that year.
+Whisenant's predictions were widely covered – and ridiculed – in the media as well as being satirized by humorist Dave Barry.

 Whisenant was quoted as saying "Only if the Bible is in error am I wrong; and I say that to every preacher in town" and "[I]f there were a king in this country and I could gamble with my life, I would stake my life on Rosh Hashana 88."